helen/admin-color-schemer/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: trunk

-Create your own admin color scheme, right in the WordPress admin.
+Create your own admin color scheme, right in the WordPress admin under the Tools menu.

 ## Description ##

-Create your own admin color scheme, right in the WordPress admin.
+Create your own admin color scheme, right in the WordPress admin under the Tools menu.
 Go simple with the four basic colors, or get into the details and customize to your heart's content.

 ### Contributing ###